Live From EuropeSaturday, July 4

 „Salvează o viață, nu o geantă: măsura la care se gândesc companiile aeriene pentru a crește eficiența evacuărilor în caz de urgență Compartimentele de bagaje ale aeronavelor ar putea fi încuiate deoarece nu se poate avea încredere în pasageri că își vor lăsa bagajele în urmă în timpul unei evacuări de urgență, avertizează asociația profesională a companiilor aeriene, potrivit The Times.

-digi24 · about 4 hours ago
+digi24 · 18 days ago

 Live From Europe